AI Content Generation

 Because Monsha doesn't just stop at generating the questions—it gives you full control to make it perfect and expand further!
 Once you've generated the questions, here's what you can do:

-Create more content: Generate additional resources, like presentations or study materials, directly from the questions you just made.
+5. Create more content: Generate additional resources, like lesson plans, presentations, worksheets, or study materials, directly from the questions you just made.

 Your questions are always available for future access in your Monsha account.